kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/kustomization/patches/_index.md

 automatically anchored regular expressions.
 This means that the value `myapp` is equivalent to `^myapp$`.

+## Name and kind changes

-With patches it is possible to override the kind or name of the resource it is editing with the options allowNameChange and allowKindChange.
+With `patches` it is possible to override the kind or name of the resource it is editing with the options `allowNameChange` and `allowKindChange`.
 For example:
 ```yaml
 resources:
 - deployment.yaml